morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - Aesthetics: The new, applied-polished Netgear logo is visually pleasing.

 The Bad:
-- Not PnP yet: Though recent kernels support the chipset, the USB device ID is not baked in yet.
-[PATCH](https://lore.kernel.org/linux-mediatek/20230123090555.21415-1-git@qrsnap.io/T/#u)
+- Not PnP yet: A PATCH is scheduled to go into kernel 6.4.
 - Cost: At $99 USD MSRP this adapter is not inexpensive.
 - Packing: Minimal for the cost, unboxing is underwhelimg.